Igor Stimac: Difference between I-League and ISL is tradition | Goal.com

 The Croatian was commenting on the two top-tier leagues that run parallelly in India at a media briefing in New Delhi, his first since taking over the Blue Tigers.

-There have been calls from several factions to merge the two leagues or at least anoint one of them as the sole top division league in the country.
+There have been calls from several factions to merge the two leagues or at least find a roadmap where one of them functions as the sole top division league in the country.
 The 51-year-old felt that the two leagues should come up with a solution which benefits Indian football at large.

 "We need to work together.
 The ISL is a privatized league and the owners who are investing money will expect to get the money, which is normal.
 I-League has been there for many years and I-League has something which ISL cannot buy.
 That is tradition.
 You cannot buy tradition.
 It will take 100 years to become a traditional league for ISL.

-Whereas technical director Doru Isac prefers not to differentiate between the two leagues.
+Technical Director Doru Isac, who was also present during the briefing, also weighed in on the debate.

 "It is not a conflict.
-There is nobody in my department in the federation who thinks it as a conflict.
+There is nobody in my department in the federation (AIFF) who thinks it as a conflict.
 We are together.
 I don't think in my mind that this is ISL or I-league.
-But as we mentioned we must work together to create a positive environment.
-As a technical department, I can say that it is no good to have 1200 games.
+But as we mentioned, we must work together to create a positive environment.
+As a Technical Director, I can say that it is no good to have 1200 games.
 The quantity is not important but it is the quality," expressed Isac.

-Stimac is now holding a camp in New Delhi where he is preparing the national team for the upcoming King's Cup in Thailand.
+Stimac is currently holding a camp in New Delhi where he is preparing the national team for the upcoming King's Cup in Thailand.